Home

 Statues and vases decorating the garden around Fontana di Venere

-Quite obviously the statues embellishing the garden were a second choice as the finest ones were kept indoors; they were however made more attractive by being placed on elaborate pedestals, which were very often decorated with the Borghese's heraldic symbols.
+The statues embellishing the garden were made more attractive by being placed on elaborate pedestals, which were very often decorated with eagles and dragons, the Borghese heraldic symbols.

-The subjects of the reliefs placed in the garden are not linked by an obvious thread; perhaps those representing wild animals and in particular elephants were an indication of the Cardinal's desire to show his guests a real elephant (Pope Leo X had a white elephant); he did have in Villa Borghese a cage with lions and enclosures with gazelles and ostriches; peacocks were left free to wander about.
+The subjects of the reliefs placed in the garden are not linked by an obvious thread; perhaps those representing wild animals and in particular elephants were an indication of the desire by Cardinal Scipione Caffarelli Borghese, the founder of the villa, to show his guests a real elephant (Pope Leo X had a white elephant); the villa had a cage with lions and enclosures with gazelles and ostriches; peacocks were left free to wander about.
+The villa was inherited by his cousin Marcantonio II, Prince of Sulmona, a town in the Kingdom of Naples.

 Teatro

-The private garden had two main alleys: one led to the Casino, the second one was perpendicular to the first and it ended at Teatro, more exactly the hypothetical reconstruction of a scaenae frons, the wall on the back of the stage in a Roman theatre.
+The private garden had two main alleys: one led to the casino, the second one was perpendicular to the first and it ended at Teatro, more exactly the hypothetical reconstruction of a scaenae frons, the wall on the back of the stage in a (small) Roman theatre.
+In the second half of the XVIth century Pirro Ligorio and Andrea Palladio published reconstructions of the ancient monuments of Rome, including its theatres.
+You may wish to see the "theatre" of Villa Pamphilj and the reconstructed imposing scenae frons of the Roman theatre of Sabratha.

-(left) One of the two pillars at the modern entrance to Villa Borghese; (right) Tempio di Annia Faustina e Cerere
+(left) One of the two pillars at the modern entrance to Villa Borghese (the eagle is shown in the image used as background for this page); (right) Tempio di Annia Faustina e Cerere

 Prince Marcantonio IV Borghese (1730-1800) married Marianna Salviati, the last of that family and in 1769 he won a legal battle with the Doria Pamphilj about some possessions of the Aldobrandini (the last of the Aldobrandini had married first a Borghese and later on a Pamphilj).
-Having strengthened the finances of the family he embarked on a vast plan which the gardens of Villa Borghese and modified the decoration of the Casino interior; in this task he was assisted by Antonio and Mario Asprucci, the family architects, who were aware of the new neoclassical tendencies.
+Having strengthened the finances of the family he embarked on a vast plan which redesigned and enlarged the gardens of Villa Borghese and modified the internal decoration of the casino (the latter is covered in page three); in this task he was assisted by Antonio and Mario Asprucci, the family architects, who were aware of the new neoclassical trends.

-The Asprucci designed a new entrance to Villa Borghese, not in the form of a traditional portal, but of two tall pillars decorated with the Borghese's heraldic symbols (the traditional iconography of the dragon was modified); today the two pillars are in a slightly different position opposite Porta Pinciana.
+Prince Borghese bought an adjoining estate and by this purchase the villa bordered on Porta Pinciana.
+The Asprucci designed a new entrance opposite the gate, not in the form of a traditional portal as that shown in page one, but of two tall pillars decorated with the Borghese's heraldic symbols (the traditional iconography of the dragon was modified); today the two pillars are in a slightly different position.

-The Asprucci also placed at the end of an alley the fake ruins of a Roman temple; its design and the dedicatory inscription indicate that they had in mind the temple to Annia Faustina and Ceres near Via Appia Antica, although they replaced the two side columns with pillars.
+The Asprucci placed the fake ruins of a Roman temple at the end of an alley; its design and the dedicatory inscription indicate that they had in mind a temple to Annia Faustina and Ceres near Via Appia Antica, although they replaced the two side columns with pillars.

 Tempio di Diana and reliefs decorating its ceiling

-William Kent (1685-1748) was an architect who played a major role in defining the pattern of English landscape gardens; he spent several years in Rome, where he became acquainted with its ancient and modern buildings; after his return to England in 1719 he designed several gardens where he placed temples and statues in a "natural" environment rather than in the structured spaces of the Italian garden.
+William Kent (1685-1748) was an architect who played a major role in defining the pattern of English landscape gardens; he spent some time in Rome between 1710 and 1719, where he became acquainted with its ancient and modern buildings; after his return to England he designed gardens where he placed temples and statues in a "natural" environment, rather than in the neatly designed spaces of Italian gardens.

-In particular he was impressed by Tempio di Vesta at Tivoli and similar circular temples made their appearance in the gardens he created and in those of his followers.
+In particular he was impressed by Tempio di Vesta at Tivoli and similar round temples made their appearance in the gardens he created and in those of his followers.

-This new trend in gardening was known to Prince Marcantonio Borghese also because one of the painters in charge of embellishing the Casino was Jacob More, a landscape Scottish painter.
-The Asprucci were asked to build a circular temple in the "English fashion"; the decoration of the interior has a definite Wedgwood flavour.
+This new trend in gardening was known to Prince Marcantonio Borghese also because one of the painters in charge of embellishing the casino was Jacob More, a landscape Scottish painter.
+The Asprucci were asked to build a round temple in the "English fashion"; the decoration of the interior has a definite Wedgwood flavour.
+The statue of Diana which was placed inside the temple is now at the Louvre Museum in Paris.
+You may wish to see a similar temple in the gardens of Schloss Nymphenburg near Munich.

 Piazza di Siena and Casina dell'Orologio

-(left) La Fortezzuola; (right) coat of arms of Cardinal Gabriele Rangoni on the well in the courtyard
+(left) La Fortezzuola, today Museo Pietro Canonica, an Italian sculptor (1869-1959) who had his studio there; (right) coat of arms of Cardinal Gabriele Rangoni on the well in the courtyard

 Casa del Gallinaro (hen-house) was the name of a small building which was used to house not only hens, but also peacocks and ostriches.
 The Asprucci turned it into a sort of medieval fortress.
-The presence of a well indicates that the building existed before the construction of Villa Borghese which was supplied by an aqueduct since its foundation; most likely it belonged to a minor villa bought by Cardinal Borghese.
-The well is decorated with a very fine relief of the school of Andrea Bregno which shows the coat of arms of Cardinal Gabriele Rangoni; this cardinal was the papal envoy at the court of Matthias Corvinus, King of Hungary; his presence in Rome is recorded for a few months in 1486, when he took part in the conclave which elected Pope Innocent VIII.
+The presence of a well in the enclosure is misleading because it comes from one of the cloisters of the Franciscan convent of S. Maria in Aracoeli.
+It is decorated with a very fine relief of the school of Andrea Bregno which shows the coat of arms of Cardinal Gabriele Rangoni; he entered the Orders of the Friars Minor Observants (Franciscans) in 1447; he was the papal envoy at the court of Matthias Corvinus, King of Hungary; his presence in Rome is recorded in 1486, when he took part in the conclave which elected Pope Innocent VIII.
+The cloisters were demolished in the late XIXth century.

-The most important addition to Villa Borghese was a Ionic temple on an islet in an artificial pond; the whole complex was surrounded by rocks and caves and it was accessed through serpentine walks.
-This setting was modified by the Borghese in 1823 and by the Italian State after the acquisition of the villa.
+The most important addition to the public gardens was a temple on an islet in an artificial pond; the whole complex was surrounded by rocks and caves and it was accessed through serpentine walks.
+This setting was modified by the Borghese in 1823 and by the Italian State after the acquisition of the villa in 1901.

 Marcantonio Borghese thought he had turned the public section of his villa into an English garden, but English visitors continued to regard it as an Italian garden with some follies.